nagoyan55/hello-world/README.md

 hi:D

 I started Git on 11/21.
-On the day my breakfast is Dorayaki.
+On the day I have Dorayaki for breakfast.